-In circumstances when the ownership needs to be overridden, the grab buttons allow the console to grab ownership of the patched network sources, either altogether, individually, or by adding them to a "Grab List".
+In addition, grab buttons on the I/O

+- Input screen allow the console to

+grab ownership of the patched network

+sources, either altogether, individually, or by adding them to a "Grab List".
 When one or more hydra sources are added to the grab list, the "Grab All" button changes to "Grab List".

-The grab list can be viewed on the Grab
+The grab list can be viewed on the I/O - Grab List screen.